-- Auto Set Golden Path enable this function to auto set the paths which have no change during the defined consecutive time period as golden paths. - Application Verification select the target application and path to verify. - Run Scheduled Tasks after Benchmark select the scheduled tasks to run after the benchmark task is finished, such as data view template and scheduled Qapp task. - Email Alerts enable the email alert function for task execution failures or configuration retrieval failures. - 6) (Optional) On the Plugins tab, add plugins to resolve the inaccuracy of path and topology.
+- Auto Set Golden Path enable this function to auto set the paths which have no change during the defined consecutive time period as golden paths. - Application Verification select the target application and path to verify. - Run Scheduled Tasks after Benchmark select the scheduled tasks to run after the benchmark task is finished, such as data view template and scheduled Qapp task. - Email Alerts send the email alerts with attachments when specified conditions are satisfied. - 6) (Optional) On the Plugins tab, add plugins to resolve the inaccuracy of path and topology.
 See Plugin Manager for more details. - 7) On the Summary tab, review all the settings you have configured for this task. - 4.
-Click Submit.

-5. To view the task result, see Verify Benchmark/Discovery Results for more details.
+Click Submit. - 5.
+To view the task result, see Verify Benchmark/Discovery Results for more details.